homelab-alpha/docs/content/docs/docker/compose-information/netboot.info.md

 <br />

-Let's go through the `docker-compose.yml` file for setting up the NetBoot service, which enables you to boot into various operating systems or utility disks over a network.
+Let's break down what this `docker-compose.yml` file does in detail.
+This file is used to configure and deploy the NetBoot service using Docker Compose, enabling network booting of various operating systems and utility disks.

 Here's a detailed explanation: